 Also, be aware of phishing attempts.
 Thieves can take advantage of security breaches by pretending to be members of the compromised organization.
 Be cautious who you give your information to following a data breach, even if the person claims to be trustworthy or knows your personal information.
 Request that they provide you with written documentation showing who they are, the company they work for, and details that support their request.

-Sign Up for Notifications
+6. Sign Up for Account Notifications

 As a preventative measure, you can set up text and/or email notifications so that you’re aware when purchases are made on your account.
 Use these alerts to ensure that you’ve authorized all charges.
-If a suspicious charge arises, contact your bank or credit card company to report the charge.
+If a suspicious charge arises, contact your bank or credit card company in writing to report the disputed charge.

-Address the Situation
+8. Address the Situation

 Sometimes, it’s hard to tell the difference between a scam and a legitimate debt collector.
 When your identity is stolen, take steps to to secure your personal information and your accounts from further abuse.